myafka/YAMM/Getting started.md

 ```
 Gmail will save the email in the **Drafts** folder automatically.

 ## Step 2.
-Configurate a list recipients
+Configure a list recipients

 Create a [new spreadsheet](https://docs.google.com/spreadsheets/u/0/?tgif=c) for Google Sheets.